Compute Architecture

 - Compaction

-The design for compute-compute separation ensures only the streaming ingest virtual instance handles the CPU intensive work associated with ingestion.
+The design for compute-compute separation ensures only the Ingest VI handles the CPU intensive work associated with ingestion.

 A shared hot storage tier enables compute-storage separation in the system, which is a pre-requirement for compute-compute separation.
-Compute-storage separation means that no data movement is required to spin up a new virtual instance, making the operation fast, lightweight.
+Compute-storage separation means that no data movement is required to spin up a new virtual instance, making the operation fast and lightweight.

 By integrating both compute-storage separation and compute-compute separation, Rockset allows you to take full advantage of the elasticity of the cloud for your real-time analytics workloads.